What has global warming done since 1998?

 |Select a level...||Basic||Intermediate|

-To claim global warming stopped in 1998 overlooks one simple physical reality - the land and atmosphere are just a small fraction of the Earth's climate (albeit the part we inhabit).
+To claim global warming stopped in 1998 also overlooks a simple physical reality - the land and atmosphere are just a small fraction of the Earth's climate (albeit the part we inhabit).
 The entire planet is accumulating heat due to an energy imbalance.
 The atmosphere is warming.
 Oceans are accumulating energy.
 Land absorbs energy and ice absorbs heat to melt.
 To get the full picture on global warming, you need to view the Earth's entire heat content.
+More than 90% of global warming heat goes into warming the oceans, while less than 3% goes into increasing the atmospheric and surface air temperatures.
+Nuccitelli et al. (2012) showed that the Earth has continued to heat up since 1998.

 Using moving averages to discern the long-term trend